 Oh look, he’s done a piss.

-“Hi, Simon!” he shouts as the song fades.
-This is aimed at Simon Cowell, who at the time pretty much had the Christmas Number One sewn up every year.
+“Hi, Simon!”
+Corey shouts as the song fades.
+This is aimed at Simon Cowell, who at the time pretty much had the UK Christmas Number One sewn up every year.
 “This is the season of goodwill.
-SCREW X Factor and everyone else going for the Number One.
-Am I right?” wrote Corey on Facebook. [email protected]$ didn’t get to Number One – Matt Cardle’s X Factor-winning cover of Biffy Clyro’s Many Of Horror did it – but it raised money for a great cause, gave the world a raucous festive shoutalong and provided whatever lunatic made the video with something to do for a few days.
+Screw X Factor and everyone else going for the Number One.
+Am I right?” wrote Corey on Facebook.
+X‑[email protected]$ didn’t get to Number One – Matt Cardle’s X Factor-winning cover of Biffy Clyro’s Many Of Horror did it – but it raised money for a great cause, gave the world a raucous festive shout-along and provided whatever lunatic made the video with something to do for a few days.
 Lovely stuff.